TheAstroSquad/toastie/README.md

    1. Create a post request to the password_reset endpoint
    2. Specify the email address you want to use for the account in the post-data
-   3. Specify the username you want to use for the account in the post-data
+   3. Specify the username you want to use for the account in the post-data and url
+   4. Send the post request

 ### Resolution
 This vulnerability needs to be fixed on the server side level of Animal Jam api.